 At SBCC, Ms. Beder’s clients include banks, asset management companies, broker dealers, exchanges, family offices, pension funds, mutual funds, hedge funds, insurance companies and corporations from around the world.
-She especially works with Senior Management and Boards of Directors in assessing their firm’s position in the current financial landscape.
+She especially works with Stakeholders in assessing their firm’s position in the current financial landscape.
 Her consulting clients have included banks, broker dealers, insurers, hedge funds and companies such as CalPERS, Microsoft, Metropolitan Life, Bankers Trust, Orange County, The Common Fund, Alliance Capital, Credit Lyonnais, National Australia Bank, Mitsubishi Bank, Grupo Financerio, Ontario Teachers’ Pension Plan Board, PT Cibinong, Anglo Irish Bank, among hundreds of firms on six continents.
 Ms. Beder also founded and served as President of Capital Market Risk Advisors and was a Vice President of The First Boston Corporation (now Credit Suisse) where she focused on mergers and acquisitions in London and New York and then on mortgage-backed securities, derivatives trading and fixed income research.

 Previously Ms. Beder was a Director of Op Hedge, an administrator to the asset management industry, prior to its combination with Citco.
-For five years she was Chairman of the International Association of Quantitative Finance and served on its board for 20 years, currently serving as Director Emeritus.
+For five years, she was Chairman of the International Association of Quantitative Finance and served on its board for 20 years, currently serving as Director Emeritus.
 Euromoney named Ms. Beder one of the top 50 women in finance around the world and The Hedgefund Journal named her one of the 50 leading women in hedge funds.
 While CEO of Tribeca, Absolute Return awarded the prestigious Institutional Investment Manager of the Year Award.

 She appeared as an expert in the U.S. House of Representatives Committee on Financial Services regarding Mark-to- Market Accounting and whether financial firms in the current crisis should follow different rules for valuing complex derivatives and mortgage securities such as CDOs.
 Previously she appeared as an expert before the United States Congressional Subcommittee on Telecommunications and Finance regarding derivatives and leverage, the Organization for Economic Cooperation and Development regarding risk in the global financial landscape, IOSCO regarding valuations, the U.S. Senate Special Committee regarding the Year 2000 Technology Problem and the World Bank and IMF regarding private equity and hedge funds.
-Ms Beder has written numerous articles in the financial area that have been published by The Journal of Portfolio Management, The Financial Analysts Journal, The Harvard Business Review, The Journal of Financial Engineering, Probus Publishing, John Wiley & Sons, and Simon & Schuster.
-She guest lectures and speaks to industry and academic audiences around the world.
+Ms. Beder has written numerous articles in the financial area that have been published by The Journal of Portfolio Management, The Financial Analysts Journal, The Harvard Business Review, The Journal of Financial Engineering, Probus Publishing, John Wiley & Sons, and Simon & Schuster.
+She guest-lectures and speaks to industry and academic audiences around the world.

 Ms. Beder holds degrees from Harvard and Yale.